 Overall the palace is an interesting combination of both Korean and Western features.
 Many of the buildings in the palace compound were designed by Russian or Europe architects hence the heavy western element in the interior despite the original Korean traditional motifs.
 The King’s bedroom was adorned with fine chandelier and golden curtain rod, which speaks the influences of the modernisation of the royal family at the turn of 20th century.

-My Verdict: Deoksugung Palace is a relatively small royal palace compared to Changgyung Palace and the famous Gyeongbok Palace.
+Writer’s Note: Deoksugung Palace is a relatively small royal palace compared to Changgyung Palace and the famous Gyeongbok Palace.
 This means the site would be relatively quiet compared to other major sites, which is a plus point for me.
 Do check out the National Museum of Modern and Contemporary Art (click to find out more) in the palace compound if you are interested.
 Deoksugung palace is also known as the only palace that sits alongside a series of western style buildings that add to the uniqueness of the surrounding scenery.
 Basically, I would recommend palace trip right after they start operating or towards the end of the day to avoid the crowds hence the best time for you to capture good pictures.

 Located at the corner of Seoul’s busiest downtown intersection, the palace is also famous for its elegant stone-wall road. (덕수궁 돌담길) I will be posting about it in the next post so please check back some day next week?

 How to Get There?

 There are basically two ways to visit the palace by public transport.
 Two subway lines intersected at City Hall station, which made the way to Deoksugung all the more convenient.
 Click the map below to enlarge.

 If you’re visiting via Line No. 1 ( Blue Line), just come out from exit No. 2 and Keep walking straight until you see Daehan-mun.
 There you are at the destination!
 Easy peasy.